 Violation: The failure of a structure or other development to be fully compliant with the community's floodplain management regulations.
-A structure or other development without the elevation
+A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in this ordinance is presumed to be in violation until such time as that documentation is provided.

-7.113.04 Applicability.
+7.2.113.04 Applicability.

 - A. Lands to which this Ordinance applies: This ordinance shall apply to all special flood hazard areas within the jurisdiction of the City of Dayton. - B. Basis for Establishing the Areas of Special Flood Hazard.
 The special flood hazard areas identified by the Federal Insurance Administrator in a scientific and engineering report entitled "The Flood Insurance Study for Yamhill County, Oregon and Incorporated Areas, dated March 2, 2010," with accompanying flood insurance map (FIRM) is hereby adopted by reference and declared to be part of this chapter.
 The flood insurance study and the FIRM are on file at the City Hall. - C. Coordination with State of Oregon Specialty Codes.
 Pursuant to the requirement established in ORS 455 that the City of Dayton administers and enforces the State of Oregon Specialty Codes, the City of Dayton does hereby acknowledge that the Oregon Specialty Codes contain certain provisions that apply to the design and construction of buildings and structures located in special flood hazard areas.
 Therefore, this ordinance is intended to be administered and enforced in conjunction with the Oregon Specialty Codes. - D. Compliance.
 All development within special flood hazard areas is subject to the terms of this ordinance and required to comply with its provisions and all other applicable regulations. - E. Penalties for Noncompliance.
 No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this ordinance and other applicable regulations.
-Violations of this ordinance are subject to enforcement by the City of Carton under Section 7.04.06. - F. Abrogation.
+Violations of this ordinance are subject to enforcement by the City of Dayton under Section 7.04.06. - F. Abrogation.
 This ordinance is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
 However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - G. Severability.
 This ordinance and the various parts thereof are hereby declared to be severable.
 If any section clause, sentence, or phrase of the Ordinance is held to be invalid or unconstitutional by any court of competent jurisdiction, then said holding shall in no way effect the validity of the remaining portions of this Ordinance. - H. Interpretation.
 In the interpretation and application of this ordinance, all provisions shall be: - 1.
 Considered as minimum requirements; - 2.
 Liberally construed in favor of the governing body; and - 3.
 Deemed neither to limit nor repeal any other powers granted under state statutes.

-7.113.05 Warning and disclaimer of liability
+7.2.113.05 Warning and disclaimer of liability